 Nothing like going to the source to begin with, right?
 Prospects, until they really get to know you better, will basically read only what interests them the most or what they think is important.
 So…. ask them!
 This not only cuts to the chase but also directs your attention to where they are in the buying process.

 Even with these techniques in place knowing exactly the right amount of information to give a prospect can still be a “crap-shoot.”
 Obviously if the prospect’s eyes are rolling back due to the overabundance of info that’s a good sign that maybe you have crossed the line.

 A safe rule of thumb is to have the information available for those “info crazed” prospects who actually believe that the contractor or estimator with the most information is the best BUT only give out what your heart tells you they will address.
 Like your crew’s effort to produce consistent quality you too need to find that quality mix of providing valuable information without presenting too much that overwhelms and more often confuses your prospect.

-Brad Humphrey is president of Pinnacle Development Group, a consulting firm that specializes in the construction industry.
-He is a regular presenter at National Pavement Expo and National Pavement Expo West (www.nationalpavementexpo.com) For more information about Brad’s firm visit www.pinnacledg.com or check out resources from Brad at www.gangboxinc.com.
+Brad Humphrey is Founder and President of Pinnacle Development Group, a consulting firm that specializes in the construction industry.
+For more information about Brad and his firm go to www.pinnacledg.com.
+For regular blogs written by Brad go to www.gangboxinc.com.